We’ve rounded up some high-yield vegetables, herbs, nuts, and fruits for you.

-If you want to eat plenty of delicious, organic homegrown produce while still having enough to share with family and friends, make sure these high-yield crops are on your list.
+If you want to eat from your own garden while still having enough of your harvest to share with family and friends, make sure these high-yield crops are on your list.

 1. Tomatoes

-For many farmers, tomato plants are the pride and joy of their garden.
-It offers a superior flavor, texture, and overall quality when homegrown instead of purchased at the grocery store.
+For many farmers, tomato plants are a must-have in their garden.
+Tomatoes offer superior flavor, texture, and overall quality when homegrown instead of purchased at the grocery store.

-Great for small gardens, tomatoes are among the highest yielding crops.
-On average, you can expect 8 to 20 pounds of tomatoes per plant.
+Great for small gardens, tomatoes are one of the most popular crops [1].
+You can expect 10 to 15 pounds of fruit per plant.

-Moreover, from Ace 55 to Beefsteak to Brandywine, there are plenty of varieties of tomatoes to choose from.
+Moreover, from cherry to beefsteak to brandywine, there are plenty of varieties of tomatoes to choose from.

 2. Cucumbers

-Cucumbers are also cash crops but keep in mind it’s essential to make sure you have the right space for them to climb.
-This means you should have a vertical trellis or structure.
+Cucumbers are also cash crops, but keep in mind that it’s essential to make sure you have the right space for them to climb or spread out.

 If you have two healthy cucumber plants, you can expect an incredible 30 to 40 cukes per harvest period.

-Pick your cucumbers when they feel firm and are about six to eight long.
-Also, plant a few onions nearby as they’ll help keep insects away.
+Also, plant a few onions nearby, as they’ll help keep insects away.

 3. Peanuts